-- .1 completing the relevant application form supplied by the Bar Council (acting by the Bar Standards Board) and submitting it to the Bar Council (acting by the Bar Standards Board); and - .2 confirming that you meet the relevant requirements of Rule rS47.1; - .3 paying (or undertaking to pay in a manner determined by the Bar Council) the application fee (if any) and the litigation extension fee (if any); - .4 confirming, in such form as the Bar Standards Board may require from time to time, that you have the relevant administrative systems in place to be able to provide legal services direct to clients and to administer the conduct of litigation in accordance with Rule rS47.3; and - .5 confirming, in such form as the Bar Standards Board may require from time to time, that you have the procedural knowledge to enable you to conduct litigation competently in accordance with Rule rS47.4.
+- .1 completing the relevant application form supplied by the Bar Standards Board and submitting it to the Bar Standards Board; and - .2 confirming that you meet the relevant requirements of Rule rS47.1; - .3 paying (or undertaking to pay in a manner determined by the Bar Standards Board) the application fee (if any) and the litigation extension fee (if any) to the Bar Standards Board; - .4 confirming, in such form as the Bar Standards Board may require from time to time, that you have the relevant administrative systems in place to be able to provide legal services direct to clients and to administer the conduct of litigation in accordance with Rule rS47.3; and - .5 confirming, in such form as the Bar Standards Board may require from time to time, that you have the procedural knowledge to enable you to conduct litigation competently in accordance with Rule rS47.4.

-An application will only have been made under either Rule rS48 or rS49 once the Bar Council (acting by the Bar Standards Board) has received, in respect of the relevant application, the application form in full, together with the application fee, the practising certificate fee, the litigation extension fee (if any, or an undertaking to pay such fees in a manner determined by the Bar Council), all the information required in support of the application and confirmation from you, in the form of a declaration, that the information contained in, or submitted in support of, the application is full and accurate.
+An application will only have been made under either Rule rS48 or rS49 once the Bar Standards Board has received, in respect of the relevant application, the application form in full, together with the application fee, the litigation extension fee (if any, or an undertaking to pay such a fee in a manner determined by the Bar Standards Board), all the information required in support of the application, confirmation from you, in the form of a declaration, that the information contained in, or submitted in support of, the application is full and accurate, and (in the case of Rule S48) once the Bar Council has received the practising certificate fee (if any, or an undertaking to pay such a fee in a manner determined by the Bar Council).

-On receipt of the application, the Bar Council (acting by the Bar Standards Board) may require, from you or a third party (including, for the avoidance of doubt, any BSB entity), such additional information, documents or references as it considers appropriate to the consideration of your application.
+On receipt of the application, the Bar Standards Board may require, from you or a third party (including, for the avoidance of doubt, any BSB entity), such additional information, documents or references as it considers appropriate to the consideration of your application.

-You are personally responsible for the contents of your application and any information submitted to the Bar Council (acting by the Bar Standards Board) by you or on your behalf and you must not submit (or cause or permit to be submitted on your behalf) information to the Bar Council (acting by the Bar Standards Board) which you do not believe is full and accurate.
+You are personally responsible for the contents of your application and any information submitted to the Bar Standards Board by you or on your behalf and you must not submit (or cause or permit to be submitted on your behalf) information to the Bar Standards Board which you do not believe is full and accurate.

-fee income or salary is less than such amount as the Bar Council may decide from time to time.
-Such an application must be submitted by completing the form supplied for that purpose by the Bar Council.
+When applying for a practising certificate you may apply to the Bar Standards Board for a reduction in the practising certificate fee payable by you if your gross fee income or salary is less than such amount as the Bar Council may decide from time to time.
+Such an application must be submitted by completing the form supplied for that purpose by the Bar Standards Board.